Mohammad1E/BudgetTracker/README.md

 This project is intentionally built with C++ and Qt as a learning-focused desktop application.

-The goal is not only to build a useful budget tracker, but also to practice:
+The goal is not only to build a useful budget tracker :) , but also to practice:

 - C++ application design
 - Qt/QML desktop development